 A: Proper tabling is both 1) turning all cards face up on the table and 2) allowing the dealer and players to read the hand clearly.
-"All cards" means both hole cards in hold'em, all 4 hole cards in Omaha, etc.
+"All cards" means both hole cards in hold'em, all 4 hole cards in Omaha, all 7 cards in 7-stud, etc.